6 Steps To Simplify Saving For Your Next Holiday Getaway!

 - Eat-in

-On the average, an office worker in Manila spends about ₱70.00 per meal at karenderia for lunch when he or she eats out.
+On the average, an office worker in Manila spends about ₱30.00 to ₱100.00 per meal at karenderia for lunch when he or she eats out.
 That’s a very conservative estimate.
-If you’re the type who’d rather eat out in a more modest restaurant, you’d be spending more!
-Rough estimate would be ₱200 per meal.
-If you were to prepare your lunch at home, ₱200 worth of grocery could help you get by with your meal for three days!

 Step 6: Earn more